 Most skiing and snowboarding incidents result from skiers or riders traveling too fast or beyond their ability.
 The most common serious injuries result from colliding with objects or other people at a high speed.
 You can reduce the likelihood of injury on the slopes if you slow down and are able to stop to safely avoid objects and people at all times.

 - Ski or Ride in Control.
 Be aware of your surroundings at all times.
 Ski or ride at a speed you are able to safely stop and avoid others and objects you may encounter.

 - Look Out for Hazards and Obstacles (natural and man-made).
 Resorts may use poles, flags, discs, ropes, fencing, signs, and other devices to provide visual warnings.
 No resort can mark all hazards and obstacles.
 Be aware of changing conditions.

 - Do NOT go under ropes or enter closed areas.
 Ropes and closures are in place for your safety.
 Do NOT Ski or Ride Impaired.
 It is unsafe and against the law.
-Be responsible with alcohol consumption.
+Be responsible for alcohol consumption.